soso-song/Blockchain-Based-Proof-of-Location-with-Outlier-Detection/PoL 1.0/README.md

 ##### Noteworthy Summary (Future Study)

 It should be noted here that the verification methods behind PoW and P2P are different.
 Traditional PoW can "letting the blockchain compute" because all verifiers only need to consume constant time to verify the result, and all blockchains can use the mining pool to reduce repeated calculations and improve sloving problematic efficiency.
-But P2P cannot do this, because the paper does not provide a method similar to verifying the hash value to confidently verify the Present claim between two nodes.
+But P2P cannot do this, because the paper does not provide a method similar to verifying the hash value to confidently verify the Spatiotemporal Claim between two nodes.

 I think there is only one possibility to make this issue reasonable (but this part is not mentioned in the paper), that is to find a mathematical way to let other nodes confidently verify the betweenness result under logtime calculated by a certain node.
 (In other words, a real parallel calculation support efficient self-proof)